 This information is based on the best-available data the City of St. Louis has at this time.
 The city continually updates its service line data based on current information and records it receives.
 You can help us improve the map by verifying your service line material on private property.
 If you have information related to your service line material that is not reflected correctly in our records, please complete the self reporting survey.

 Instructions on how to identify your service line material can be found at the top of the survey.
+To learn about funding for lead service line replacement, click here.

 The City of St. Louis Water Division has optimized its treatment process so that the corrosion of internal plumbing is highly unlikely.
 This treatment prevents The City of Saint Louis from experiencing a lead crisis that has been seen in other American cities.
 However, if present, elevated levels of lead can cause serious health problems.